ghobadkhan/fields_extractor/docs/source/installation.rst

    b. ``AIRFLOW__CORE__DAGS_FOLDER="path/to/project/dags/folder"``

 ..
-    You need 3 spaces before a nested item, not a tab!
+    (Above) You need 3 spaces before a nested item, not a tab!
 ..

 2. Switch to pipenv venv using ``pipenv shell``.